Prerequisite/Corequisite Key

 3 credit hours

-Pre-requisite: P (RQ) SPAN-200 or SPAN-211 or placement
+P: SPAN-200 or SPAN-211 or placement and Program Director's approval

 The reading of Cervantes' masterpiece will be guided by a series of pivotal questions generated during the reading, including discussion of literary concepts, thematic elements, and ideas transcending the plot, such as, but not limited, to: What does it mean to be a "good reader"?; Is Don Quijote a "good reader"?; What does it mean to be mad?; Is Don Quijote mad?; What is "reality" in the novel?; Is Cervantes condemning chivalric literature?; Who is the author of the novel?
-Besides the text of Don Quijote, reading material will include: the chivalric novel Amadís de Gaula, critical readings on parody, critical works on Don Quijote and on Cervantes' theory of the novel, a biography of Cervantes, and works on the life in Spain in the 16th century.
+Besides the text of Don Quijote, reading material will include: the chivalric novel Amads de Gaula, critical readings on parody, critical works on Don Quijote and on Cervantes' theory of the novel, a biography of Cervantes, and works on the life in Spain in the 16th century.
 This course is taught in Spanish or English.

 SPAN 334